ropinout/ropinout/README.md

 But I am trying to increase my abilities ( if laziness allows )

 ## What I've done so far
-i did port droidian to my phone ( Battery and touchscreen not work ) <br>
+i did port droidian for my phone ( Battery and touchscreen not work ) <br>
 ...